Sydney Hudson: First mission

 On 13 June 1940, Hudson joined the Royal Fusiliers.
 He described his experiences as a soldier "mostly boring."
 After mentioning that he spoke French, in January 1942 he was ordered to go to a meeting at the War Office.
 At that meeting he was invited to join the SOE and become an agent in France.
-After training Hudson was selected to create and lead the Headmaster circuit (or network) which was to operate in the Auvergne region, centered on the city of Clermont-Ferrand which was, at the time, in Vichy France, the part of France not occupied by the Germans.
+After training Hudson was selected to create and lead the Headmaster circuit (or network) which was to operate in the Auvergne region, centered on the city of Clermont-Ferrand which was in Vichy France, at the time the part of France not occupied by the Germans.
 On 24 September 1942, Hudson, code named Marc, parachuted into Vichy France with his two assistants Brian Rafferty, a courier, and George Jones, a wireless operator.

 With help from the Werther's, a Jewish family, Hudson set up a headquarters near Le Crest.
 However, about October 8, he was captured by the Vichy police.
 He had hopes that the police would release him, but instead he was put on trial and sentenced to five years in prison on the charge of illegal entry into France.
 He was transported to a large prison near Villeneuve-sur-Lot in southwestern France.
 He attempted unsuccessfully to bribe the guards to allow him to escape and noted that in 1943, as the war turned in favor of the allies, the French guards became friendlier.
 On 3 January 1944, Hudson and 53 other prisoners escaped the prison.
 They were helped by SOE agents George Starr and Anne-Marie Walters to cross the Pyrenees to Spain on foot and, with aid from the British Consulate in Barcelona, to make their way to Gibraltar and hence by airplane to Britain.